 The X’s upper mids and lower treble are further forward and slightly elevated to my ear but not to a peaky level.
 There is some elevation also around the 8k marker for enhanced sparkle.

-All elevated FR spots do not overly dominate one over the other so whilst the higher pitched timbre is quite neutral and energetic its not the sort of sound that you can define as hot or peaky.
+All elevated FR spots do not overly dominate one over the other so whilst the higher-pitched timbre is quite neutral and energetic it is not the sort of sound that you can define as hot or peaky.

 Foam tips and the blue filter hit the right mark for me on a personal preference level with a touch more body and smoothness in the X’s top-end without a loss of detail and air.